"Increasing HIV prevention and treatment options make it more important than ever to get tested and know your status.

 Renal impairment, including cases of acute renal failure and Fanconi syndrome (renal tubular injury with severe hypophosphatemia), has been reported with the use of tenofovir DF, a component of STRIBILD, and with the use of STRIBILD [see ADVERSE REACTIONS].

-In the clinical trials of STRIBILD over 96 weeks, 10 (1.4%) subjects in the STRIBILD group (N=701) and 2 (0.3%) subjects in the combined comparator groups (N = 707) discontinued study drug due to a renal adverse reaction.
-Of these discontinuations, 8 in the STRIBILD group and 1 in the combined comparator groups occurred during the first 48 week.
-Four (0.6%) of the subjects who received STRIBILD developed laboratory findings consistent with proximal renal tubular dysfunction leading to discontinuation of STRIBILD compared to none in the comparator groups.
-Two of these four subjects had renal impairment (i.e. estimated creatinine clearance less than 70 mL per minute) at baseline.
-The laboratory findings in these 4 subjects with evidence of proximal tubulopathy improved but did not completely resolve in all subjects upon discontinuation of STRIBILD.
+In the clinical trials of STRIBILD over 144 weeks, 13 (1.9%) subjects in the STRIBILD group (N=701), 8 (2.3%) subjects in the ATV + RTV + TRUVADA group (N=355) and no subjects in the ATRIPLA group (N = 352) discontinued study drug due to a renal adverse reaction.
+Of these discontinuations, 8 in the STRIBILD group and 1 in the ATV + RTV + TRUVADA group occurred during the first 48 weeks.
+Four (0.6%) subjects who received STRIBILD developed laboratory findings consistent with proximal renal tubular dysfunction leading to discontinuation of STRIBILD during the first 48 weeks of treatment.
+Two of the four subjects had renal impairment (i.e. estimated creatinine clearance less than 70 mL per minute) at baseline.
+The laboratory findings in these 4 subjects improved but did not completely resolve in all subjects upon discontinuation of STRIBILD.
 Renal replacement therapy was not required for these subjects.
+One (0.3%) subject who received ATV + RTV + TRUVADA developed laboratory findings consistent with proximal renal tubular dysfunction leading to discontinuation of ATV + RTV + TRUVADA after Week 96.

 Estimated creatinine clearance, urine glucose and urine protein should be documented in all patients prior to initiating therapy.
 Initiation of STRIBILD in patients with estimated creatinine clearance below 70 mL per minute is not recommended.